Sanfra1407/Sanfra1407/README.md

 I'm Giuseppe and I'm a Software Engineer.

 I started working with web stuff in 2004: when I was 14 years old.
 I still remember the first ugly pages made with Microsoft FrontPage 2003.
-At the beginning it was just a hobby but I officially turned it in my job since 2012.
+At the beginning it was just a hobby but I officially turned into my job since 2012.

 ### My job 🧑🏻‍💻